trombik/jekyll-site-info.mkrsgh.org/hotel/policy.md

 1. Religion
 1. Political belief or activity.

-We do not tolerate the discriminations by anyone at the property.
+We do not tolerate the discrimination by anyone at the property.